Providing opportunities and support needed to develop high-quality research projects in either translational or clinical research.

 - Completed online application form

-- Recommendation letter from the applicant’s department head at home institute
+- Recommendation letter (max 1 page) from the applicant’s department head at the home institute.
+The letter must be dated and signed on the official letterhead of the institute.

 Application review process:

-Applications are reviewed by the ESMO Fellowship Committee which comprises leaders in the oncology field.
-The committee will evaluate and score all aspects of the application, and focus on:
+Applications are reviewed by the ESMO Leadership Development Committee.
+The committee will evaluate and score all aspects of the application and focus on the following:

 - The overall quality of the application